top of page

 Do you offer any shorter in-person courses?

-Our Bushwise 60-day Safari Guide course is everything you need to enter the competitive ecotourism and conservation industries.
+Yes!
+We offer three unique in-person courses that are shorter than 6 months.
+From 3 days to 2 months, you can join us in the bush.
+Our IFGA Professional Safari Guide Short Course - 2 months is everything you need to enter the competitive ecotourism and conservation industries.
 Whether you want a career in wildlife or just want to spend two months living in the bush and learning about nature, this is a great short option for those who don’t have 6 or 12 months.

 Are there any age requirements?

 There is no maximum age to join a Bushwise course!
-We have people of all ages, from 18 years and up, join our courses.
-The minimum age to participate in our Bushwise Professional Field Guide course is 18, and you must be 21 to get your PrDp and guide in a vehicle.
+The minimum age to participate in our IFGA Professional Safari Guide courses is 18, and you must be 21 to get your PrDp and guide in a vehicle.
+We are flexible to accommodate under 18s on our shorter experience programs – contact us to learn more.
 It’s never too soon to start working towards your career!

 Who else will be on this course with me?